G. F. Strong Centre

 GF Strong Rehabilitation Centre is the largest rehabilitation hospital in British Columbia.
 It is located in the South Cambie neighbourhood of Vancouver.

-It provides inpatient, outpatient, outreach and clinical support services to clients/patients across British Columbia and the Yukon in four unique programs: Acquired Brain Injury, Spinal Cord Injury, and Neuromusculoskeletal.
+It provides inpatient, outpatient, outreach and clinical support services to clients/patients across British Columbia and the Yukon in four programs: acquired brain injury, spinal cord injury, and neuromusculoskeletal.
 It also has specialized programs for adolescents and young adults.

 Health care professionals such physiatrists deliver individually tailored treatment for people with the most serious and complex injuries and illnesses requiring rehabilitation.
-The team caring for patients at GFS may include: Respiratory Therapists, Occupational Therapists, Physiatrists, Physiotherapists, Social Workers and Speech Language Pathologists depending on the patients needs.
-Recreational therapists, Music therapists, Art therapists and peer support workers are also important parts of the rehabilitation team.

 History

 Following World War II, there was a large influx of soldiers returning to Canada with permanent disabilities, and there was no facility located in British Columbia to accommodate their needs.
 Dr. George Frederick Strong was a strong advocate for the building of a rehabilitation centre in BC after his daughter sustained a spinal cord injury.
 Dr. Strong joined with the Western Division of the Paraplegic Association to realise his dream.
 GF Strong Rehabilitation Centre opened in 1949, and has since grown in size and scope, treating patients from through BC and the Yukon.